Skip to Content

 • Scope 1: GHG emissions are direct emissions from sources that are owned or controlled by your business.
 Includes on-site fossil fuel combustion and fleet fuel consumption.*

-• Scope 2: GHG emissions are indirect emissions from sources that are owned or controlled by your business.
-Includes emissions that result from the generation of electricity, heat or steam purchased by your business from a utility provider.*
+• Scope 2: Includes emissions that result from the generation of electricity, heat or steam purchased by your business from a utility provider.*

 • Scope 3: GHG emissions are from sources not owned or directly controlled by your business but related to business activities.
 Includes employee travel and commuting.
-Also includes emissions associated with contracted solid waste disposal and wastewater treatment, and those resulting from transportation and distribution (T&D) losses associated with purchased electricity.*
+Also includes emissions associated with contracted solid waste disposal and wastewater treatment, transportation of raw materials or final products to end users.

 * Source: https://www.epa.gov/greeningepa/greenhouse-gases-epa